 What's included in Howdy's pricing?

 Salary, statutory benefits, equipment, compliance management, performance coaching, physical office access, wellness programs, and community events.
-Single monthly invoice with no separate charges.
+All-in pricing covers all services with no separate charges for recruiting, equipment, or retention infrastructure.

 Deel vs Howdy for 5 engineers?